LeoQianLI/Streamlit/streamlit2 README.md

 This project demonstrates data manipulation and visualization using **Streamlit**, **Seaborn**, and **Matplotlib**.
 The app allows users to explore a dataset of flight statistics and create various types of visualizations interactively.

+Open the app in your browser.
+It should run at http://localhost:8501.
 ---

 ## Features